-Third-Party-Managed Accounts (TPMAs) are nothing new.
+Third-Party-Managed Accounts (TPMAs) have been around for a while.
 They are a new version of what are commonly known as ‘escrow accounts’ or ‘designated accounts’.
 These have long been used for construction, property, corporate and finance transactions.

-In the past these devices were expensive and time-consuming to set up, which made them unsuitable for use in lower value transactions, or transactions where monies were only held for a short period of time.
+In the past these solutions were expensive and time-consuming to set up, which made them unsuitable for use in lower value transactions, or transactions where monies were only held for a short period of time.

 Regulators all now allow TPMAs

-Since 25 November 2019, the SRA Account Rules have provided the right for firms to use TPMAs as an alternative to receiving or dealing with money belonging to clients, including trust money or money held on behalf of third parties.
+Since 25 November 2019, the SRA Accounts Rules have provided the right for firms to use TPMAs as an alternative to receiving or dealing with money belonging to clients, including trust money or money held on behalf of third parties.
 The CLC also explicitly permits the use of TPMAs.
 CiLex has, since its inception, provided for the use of escrow accounts.
 Meanwhile the BSB has long mandated that barristers cannot directly hold client funds and until 2018 had their own subsidiary Barco to service chambers.